astrotycoon/elftoolchain_libelf/README.md

 # elftoolchain_libelf
-a copy of elftoolchain libelf and build it just only make
+elftoolchain libelf and build it just only make elfutils libelf and build it just only make